dog-ball/Sudoku-Solver/readme.md

 ### Data structures

-I have chosen to use a dictionary to represent the Sudoku using a dictionary with the positions of the sudoku (e.g., (0, 0), ... , (8,8)) stored as keys and the possible values (e.g., '123456789') stored as corresponding values.
+I have chosen to use a dictionary to represent the Sudoku with the positions of the sudoku (e.g., (0, 0), ... , (8,8)) stored as keys and the possible values (e.g., '123456789') stored as corresponding values.
 I made use of the fact that dictionaries evaluate to True to track whether a search had failed or a problem was unsolvable.
 The 'truthy' [4] quality of the dictionary data structure allowed me to keep track of whenever a part of the algorithm had failed by setting returning false and evaluating the dictionaries Boolean value.
 If True the algorithm was working, if False it had failed.
 Next time, I could create a more elegant representation of the sudoku using an array instead of dictionary while still maintaining the beneficial functionality.

 ### Further Research